iamcharred/RepData_PeerAssessment1/PA1_template.md

 ## [1] 9354
 ```

---> Median of total number of steps taken per day:
+--> The median of total number of steps taken per day:

 ```r
 median(steps.perday$steps)